semrush/intergalactic/website/docs/components/spin-container/spin-container.md

 @## Description

-**SpinContainer** is a component for displaying [spinner](/components/spin/) around a component/widget/page.
+**SpinContainer** is a component for displaying [Spin](/components/spin/) around a component/widget/page.

 @## Appearance

-The spinner is always placed in the center of the container.
-For larger blocks (e.g. you have a whole page loaded), wrap the spinner in [Sticky](/components/sticky/), so that it is centered on the user's viewport.
+- Spin is always placed in the center of the SpinContainer.

-Overlay transparency in SpinContainer is 0.85
+- SpinContainer has overlay with transparency of 0.85.

 ![spin-container-dropdown](static/spincontainer-dropdown.png)

-@## Use in UX/UI

-You can control the status of the [spinner](/components/spin/) and use it as a container.

-It is possible to use SpinContainer as a container for blocking the form interface.

-> 💡 See more about the spinner in [Spin](/components/spin/).
+@## Fixed Spin

+For big blocks, widgets and pages, you can wrap Spin in [Sticky](/components/sticky/) component, so the loading message can be always seen in the user's viewport.

 @page spin-container-api
 @page spin-container-code